rant-lang/reference/src/stdlib/collections.md

 If the contents of `collection` don't divide evenly into `count` chunks, the function will produce larger chunks first, then smaller chunks with the remaining content.

-If `count` is greater than the size of `collection`, the chunk size will be 1 and the output list will be padded with empty elements.
+If `count` is greater than the size of `collection`, the chunk size will be 1 and the output list will be padded with elements set to `<>`.

 ### Parameters